Struggling to increase your open rates? To make money with your email marketing? Is email marketing dead?

-It’s why writing an email takes a lot of work, training, and a hell lot of practice.
+It’s why writing an email takes a lot of work, training, and a lot of copywriting practice.

 I recommend you take on the 90 day content challenge to beef up your email marketing skills because once you apply and master these email marketing tips I just shared with you, you’ll never have to write another crappy, junk email ever again.

 With a stellar headline, the right sender info, a killer story, benefits outlined, front and center for your readers, and an effective call to action, your email marketing strategy will give you astronomical results!